 Studies actually show that spring cleaning can make us happier.

 Makes sense to me.
-After spring cleaning, I love the fresh, bright look of my home.
+After spring house cleaning Gold Coast, I love the fresh, bright look of my home.
 I adore all the cheerful morning sunshine that streams through clean, sparkling windows.
 And I enjoy the refreshing clean smells instead of that old stale winter air.
 Add a gentle spring breeze and some bright spring tulips on the table – and, yup, I’m feeling pretty good.

 I was recently working on a magazine article on this subject, and my editor suggested taking a look at Marie Kondo’s #1 New York Times best-selling book, The Life-Changing Magic of Tidying Up.
 To be honest, I had never heard of this now-famous Japanese cleaning consultant.
 Where have I been?
 When I mentioned the book to others, people gushed about this mysterious guide for simplifying and organizing your life.